 Other recent work of his with Prabhava Upadrashta and YoungJun Song investigates the impact of private equity (PE) ownership in the healthcare industry.
 They study PE acquisitions of US nursing homes and find that PE owners are more sensitive to competition than non-PE owners.
 As a result, PE ownership is neither uniformly good nor uniformly bad for patients: when competition is strong, PE owners improve quality relative to non-PE owners, while when competition is weak, PE owners take advantage of their market power by reducing quality.
 Their findings suggest that concerned regulators should pay particularly close attention to competitive incentives in the markets where PE acquisitions occur.

 During the COVID-19 pandemic, Gandhi studied the impact of COVID-19 on nursing homes.
-His work was some of the first to identify factors associated with nursing home outbreaks, such as facility size, staff size, and staff vaccination rates.
+His work was some of the first to identify factors associated with nursing home outbreaks, such as facility size, staff size, surveillance testing rates, and staff vaccination rates.
 His work also measured the degree to which federal data undercounts the number of COVID-19 cases and deaths at nursing homes.

 Ph.D.
 Economics, 2019, Harvard University